Ireland Counts the Cost as Fuel Protest Aftermath Leaves Supply Chains Strained

 Key Developments

-Although the blockades were lifted following government intervention and a β¬505 million support package, the National Emergency Coordination Group has warned that supply chains will take several days to fully normalise.
+Although the blockades were lifted following government intervention and the announcement of a €505 million support package on 12 April, the National Emergency Coordination Group has warned that supply chains will take several days to fully normalise.
+The CEO of industry group Fuels for Ireland predicted a recovery period of at least 10 days for fuel supplies to be fully restored.
 At the peak of the crisis, an estimated 600 of the country's 1,500 filling stations ran out of petrol and diesel, causing significant disruption for motorists and businesses alike.

 Irish businesses have reported being quite badly affected by the protests, with many counting significant financial losses from disrupted deliveries, reduced footfall, and supply chain interruptions.
-The car-sharing service GoCar has implemented a β¬2 fuel surcharge on bookings, directly citing increased costs resulting from the Iran war and the protests.
-Energy experts have also predicted that Ireland will face higher electricity bills in the long term, a trend unlikely to reverse even if current geopolitical conflicts are resolved.
+The car-sharing service GoCar, owned by Europcar, implemented a temporary €2 fuel surcharge on all bookings from 17 April, directly citing increased costs resulting from the Iran war and the protests.
+Energy experts have also predicted that Ireland will face higher electricity bills in the long term, a trend unlikely to reverse even if current geopolitical conflicts are resolved, given the structural dependence on imported fossil fuels.

 Why It Matters